Skip to main content

 Is a high CRP value always a sign of a serious illness?

 No, a high CRP value can be a sign of many different conditions, including minor infections.
-It's important to combine the results with other tests and symptoms to make an accurate diagnosis.
+It is important to combine the results with other tests and symptoms to make an accurate diagnosis.